mattychang/gryder/README.md

 # gryderlab

-Contains scripts used in RNA-seq: downloading samples from GEO, analysis.
+Analysis scripts used in RNA-seq and ChIP-seq.

-Basic plots: heatmaps, bubble plots, GSEA plot, volcano plot (can do only if you have multiple samples under the same condition).
-If you find a target/hit, you can show the difference in expression between conditions using heatmap/bubble plot/box plot.
+## RNA-seq
+`buildTPM.R` builds an expression (TPM) matrix from the multiple .tdf files.

+`Heat_GSEA_PCA.R` builds heatmaps, GSEA ranks, and PCA plots from the expression matrix.

+## ChIP-seq